St. Louis Cardinals Uniform History1900-1961

 Spalding (home), Rawlings distributed by Leacock (road)

-The road jersey was initially pinstriped grey with the same "World Champions" logo.....
+The road jersey had GREEN pinstripes with the "World Champions" logo.....

 .........however I've read that this boasting didn't go over well with other teams and their fans, so the Cards returned to the pinstriped jersey from the 1926 World Series (with the smaller "C"), quite probably the same 1926 set.